Turbulence in Earth's core generates large topographic torques on the mantle: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-This work was funded by the National Science Foundation through CSEDI grant EAR-2201595.
+We would like to thank three anonymous reviewers for their helpful comments.
+This work was funded by the National Science Foundation through CSEDI grant EAR-2201595 and grant EAR-1945270.
 The Stampede3 and Anvil supercomputers at the Texas Advanced Computing Center (TACC) and Purdue University, respectively, were made available through allocation PHY180013 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296 \citep{tB23}.
 Access to the Frontera supercomputer \citep{frontera} at TACC was made available through grant EAR24006.
 This work also utilized the Alpine high performance computing resource at the University of Colorado Boulder.
-Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, and Colorado State University. \\ \\ TGO prepared and performed the simulations.
-TGO and MAC prepared the text and figures.
-JAT and EGB provided insight and assisted with text preparation. \\ \\ Extended Data is available for this paper.\\ \\ Correspondence and requests for materials should be addressed to Tobias Oliver\\ (tobias.oliver@colorado.edu).\\ Presented data is made publicly available at\\ \url{https://github.com/tgoliver/TGO_Topographic_Coupling_Data }
+Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, and Colorado State University. \\ \\